-We get to choose who we spend the rest of our lives with, but we don’t get to choose our in-laws.
+We don’t get to choose our in-laws.
 They’re a package deal that comes with our partner.
-Sometimes people get lucky with their in-laws and other times they don’t.
-In some cases, in-laws might just be quirky or a little bothersome.
-In the worst cases, toxic in laws can become your new normal, and dealing with a toxic father in law or controlling mother in law is not easy.
+In most cases, in-laws might just be quirky or a little annoying.
+In the worst cases, toxic in-laws can become your new normal, and dealing with a toxic father-in-law or controlling mother-in-law is not easy.

 “The main reason an in-law behaves like this is because they feel threatened by you,” she says.
 “You have come into their offspring’s life and you might take them away from them.
 There are of course other reasons.
 If you can get to the bottom the reason you may be able to mend the relationship.”